mattwach/pico_sharpmem_display/README.md

      Examples include `text_str()` from writing a string (with a choice of fonts) and `bitmap_circle()` for drawing a circle.
    * *High Level*: At this level, the sharp display is no longer directly visible but used lower down.
-The one existing example is the `console.h` library which lets you create and print text to a scrolling console without concering yourself with all of the setup code otherwise-needed to get it working.
+The one existing example is the `sharpconsole.h` library which lets you create and print text to a scrolling console without concering yourself with all of the setup code otherwise-needed to get it working.